 - (5) Milestones: The contractor shall separately identify each project milestone, conforming to the scheduling requirements set forth in the contract. - (6) Constraints: The contractor shall not use date constraints to logically begin or complete a project activity unless specific calendar dates are shown in the contract.
 Specific contract dates may only be applied as a constraint to a milestone activity and input as either a "Start on or After" or "Finish on or Before" date.
 No other constraint types shall be allowed. - (7) Duration: Activity duration shall not exceed 20 calendar days unless approved by the Engineer.
 Activity durations shall be at least one calendar day.
 Durations shall represent the anticipated productivity rates that factor in all limitations to the productivity.
 Long lead activities such as procurement and Level of Effort activities may exceed 20 calendar days. - (8) Relationships: All activities shall have at least one predecessor and one successor except for the project start and project end milestones.
 Negative lags or negative floats shall not be allowed.
 Predecessors and successors shall not be linked to the same activity with different relationship types.
 The start of an activity shall have a Start-to-Start or Finish-to-Start relationship with preceding activities.
 The completion of an activity shall have a Finish-to-Start or Finish-to-Finish relationship with succeeding activities.
 Do not use Start-to-Finish relationships.
-Do not use Finish-to-Start relationships with a lag or overlap. - (a) Mobilization/Demobilization; - (b) Right of Way Acquisition; - (c) Submittal development; - (d) Submittal review and acceptance; - (e) Submittal and approval of material samples and mix designs; - (f) Submittal and approval of shop drawings;
+Do not use Finish-to-Start relationships with a lag or overlap. - (9) If applicable, the schedule shall include but not be limited to all activities below: - (a) Mobilization/Demobilization; - (b) Right of Way Acquisition; - (c) Submittal development; - (d) Submittal review and acceptance; - (e) Submittal and approval of material samples and mix designs; - (f) Submittal and approval of shop drawings; - (g) Long lead items, material and equipment procurement;

+- (h) Procurement of permits;

-Environmental commitments and mitigation activities; Equipment and plant setup; (k) Fabrication of special items; (I) Erection and removal of falsework and shoring; (m) Utility and railroad relocations; (n) Cure times for concrete; (o) Cure times for pavement before striping; (p) Landscape and seeding establishment periods; (q) Test periods; (r) Major traffic stage changes; (s) Substantial completion; (t) Punchlist completion; and (u) Final cleanup; (9)The schedule shall be in detail to allow day-to-day monitoring and review of the contractor's operations.
+- (i) Environmental commitments and mitigation activities;

+- (j) Equipment and plant setup;

+- (k) Fabrication of special items;

+- (I) Erection and removal of falsework and shoring;

+- (m) Utility and railroad relocations;

+- (n) Cure times for concrete;

+- (o) Cure times for pavement before striping;

+- (p) Landscape and seeding establishment periods;

+- (q) Test periods;

+- (r) Major traffic stage changes;

+- (s) Substantial completion;

+- (t) Punchlist completion; and

+- (u) Final cleanup;

+- (10) The schedule shall be in detail to allow day-to-day monitoring and review of the contractor's operations.
 It shall show the order and interdependence of activities and the sequence of work.

-(10)The contractor shall detail the Critical Path activities and logic ties in the schedule to show the work sequencing.
-The contractor shall use the CPM Page 64 of 169 software to determine the controlling activities in the critical path.
+- (11) The contractor shall detail the Critical Path activities and logic ties in the schedule to show the work sequencing.
+The contractor shall use the CPM software to determine the controlling activities in the critical path.
 The critical activities shall be prominently distinguished on all reports by the use of color or pattern.